camilla1219/DNDProject/Project Formulation & Requirements.md

 * As a user I would like to be able to set an expiration date/manually close my survey when I no longer need it, so that I can close my survey when I’ve gathered the desired number of answers.
 * As a user I would like the surveys to not accept new answers after I’ve closed them to not skew the results after I’ve run them.

-### Objective:
-* Develop a web-based platform for creating, managing, and distributing surveys.
-The platform will enable users to design surveys, view analytics, and share results, all through RESTful APIs and web services.

-### Technologies:
-* C# for backend services
-* RESTful API for interaction between frontend and backend
-* Blazer for web application
-* Database for storing survey data and responses (e.g., MySQL, PostgreSQL)